What is a micro:bit?

 Building a commercially viable product is a resource intensive task.
 In the industrial world, it takes the combined effort of numerous experts backed with R&D, financial resources and time.
 Before a product is ready for commercial use, it has to go through cycles of prototyping, testing, feedback and improvements.

-Using micro:bit to build tools, helps students learn invaluable,real world industrial skills of prototyping and testing.
-Using low cost and easily available materials, students can easily make multiple prototypes or modify their designs based on user feedback.
+Using micro:bit to build tools, Students learn the real-world industrial skills of prototyping and testing, using low-cost and easily available materials to iterate their designs based on user feedback.

 Most products or tools are built using numerous components and materials, the same is true for working prototypes.

 While building products with micro:bit, students will have to consider: